nelson-lang/nelson/modules/characters_encoding/src/cpp/simdutf/README.md

 simdutf_warn_unused size_t utf16_length_from_utf32(const char32_t * input, size_t length) noexcept;

 /**
+ * Compute the number of code units that this Latin1 string would require in UTF-16 format.
+ *
+ * @param length        the length of the string in Latin1 code units (char)
+ * @return the length of the string in 2-byte code units (char16_t) required to encode the Latin1 string as UTF-16 */ simdutf_warn_unused size_t utf16_length_from_latin1(size_t length) noexcept;

+/**
  * Using native endianness; Compute the number of bytes that this UTF-16
  * string would require in UTF-32 format.
  *
  * This function is equivalent to count_utf16.
  *
  * This function does not validate the input.
+It is acceptable to pass invalid UTF-16 strings but in such cases
+ * the result is implementation defined.
  *
  * This function is not BOM-aware.
  *